LinkedInAttic/rest.li-api-hub/README.md

 Configuration
 -------------

-* Modify the 'resourceUrls' property in 'frontend/conf/application.conf' to include URLs to all your resources.
+* Edit the data loader strategy configuration properties in  'frontend/conf/application.conf' to include URLs to all your resources.
-* OR, if you are running D2.
-Set the 'zkHost' and 'zkPort' to point to your D2 zookeeper.

 How to run
 ----------